saasbook/hw-http-intro/README.md

 ## Learning Goals

+* Use the command-line utilities `curl` and `nc` to experiment with and learn about HTTP and cookies

 * Understand the basics of how HTTP requests and responses are constructed, and the interaction between a SaaS client and server using HTTP

-* Understand what an HTTP redirect is and when it occurs

 * Understand some of the most common HTTP error codes and what they mean

 * Understand how cookies are managed between clients and servers

-* Understand how a request body can be used to submit information such as the contents of fill-in form from a client to a server

-* Use the command-line utilities `curl` and `nc` to experiment with and learn about HTTP and cookies

 ## Setup